 Organization of your attorney website content is also important.
 Using headers, paragraph breaks, bullets, and images can make your content more readable.
 This helps with search engines, as well as your website user experience (UX).

-With your goals and budget established, execution with content publishing comes down to consistency, time, and having the right team of writers in place.
+After you have defined your goals and budget, execution with content publishing comes down to consistency, time, and having the right team of writers in place.
 If you produce your content in-house, hire writers who:

 - Fully understand your scope of work and can explain it simply to people without a legal background (your website visitors)